-- 1. The refurbishment, alteration or extension of historic buildings will be supported, providing the scheme is designed and specified to preserve or enhance the building, retaining historic windows, doors, detailing and other features of architectural or historic interest. - 2.
-The layout of development must preserve or enhance evidence of burgage plots and avoid compromising the open character of gardens based on the burgage plot layout. - 3.
-Rock cottages and other rock cut structures and their settings should be preserved or enhanced. - 4.
+- The layout of development must preserve or enhance evidence of burgage plots and avoid compromising the open character of gardens based on the burgage plot layout. - 2.
+Rock cottages and other rock cut structures and their settings should be preserved or enhanced. - 3.
 Where demolition of an historic building is justified, the replacement building should: - a.
 Reinforce the predominant townscape character, including height, massing and setback from the road; - b.
 Demonstrate exceptional design quality, to make up for the loss of historic fabric and character; - c.
-Incorporate features to reduce carbon emissions, to compensate for the loss of embodied energy involved in demolition. - 5.
-Support will be given to works to upgrade the environmental performance of historic buildings, where the works preserve or enhance the building. - 6.
-Development affecting the Staffordshire and Worcestershire Canal Conservation Area or Stourbridge Canal Conservation Area, including waterway, towpath, other features and setting, should take opportunities to enhance the character or appearance.
+Incorporate features to reduce carbon emissions, to compensate for the loss of embodied energy involved in demolition. - 4.
+Support will be given to works to upgrade the environmental performance of historic buildings, provided the works preserve or enhance the character of the historic building. - 5.
+Development should enhance the character and appearance of the Staffordshire and Worcestershire Canal Conservation Area or Stourbridge Canal Conservation Area, including waterway, towpath, other features and setting.